 Which one would you want your grandmother to go to?

 We bet all of the answers would be the first choice.
 If you chose the first choice, then you would join 95% of the customers who would also make the same choice.

 The bottom line is that customer service matters.
 Doing your best matters.

 If you are closer to coffee hubs like Seattle, Portland and San Francisco on the West Coast or Chicago, New York, and Washington D.C., you might find a variety of small barista training schools.

 There are several ways to get training.
 You can refer to your individual state page here.
 You can also start at a coffee shop and starts “hands on” training.
-Either way, there is plenty to know about coffee so the sooner you get started the better.
+Either way, there is plenty to know about coffee so the sooner you start the better.

-However, you will want to be well-versed before you apply for a barista position.
-Get the basic training online with our comprehensive online barista training course.
+However, you will want to have some knowledge before you apply for a barista position.
+Get the best barista training online with our comprehensive online barista training course.

 Get the confidence you’ll want going into your barista job interview.